HOLISTIC CONTEXT &

 Lazy R Ranch, Cheney, WA

-Scholarship applications are due March 30th 2026.
+Scholarship applications have been extended to April 14.
 Awardees will be notified April 15, 2026.

 Apply For a Scholarship